tk5/maximum_power_info_ratchet/README.md

 doc/: Directory containing figures found in the main text and SI appendix.

-src/experimental_analysis/: Directory containing IGOR files that perform analysis on the experimental data and generate the associated figures in main text and SI appendix.
+src/experimental_analysis/: Directory containing IGOR files contain the analyzed experimental data and generate the associated figures in main text and SI appendix.

 src/experimental_analysis/example_analysis/: Directory containing a self-contained example of how analysis of experimental data is done.
 README file contained in the directory explains further.